Hemit99123/stocksavvy-software-designs/ract.md

 All commands run in infinite loops so they will always return to the start of the program.
 To stop it, you must press Ctrl+C like any other CLI-based tool.

-**TO DO: April 5th 2025:add index for the new hash datatype that is used for storing session + ensure the custom session assigning logic works on backend**

 ```mermaid
 flowchart
     Start["Start"] --> CommandChoice{"Developer selects a command"}